SurniaUlula/wpsso-um/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Replaced the list of plugins under the SSO &gt; Update Manager &gt; Version Filters tab with a sorted list.
+	* Replaced the unsorted list of plugins under the SSO &gt; Update Manager &gt; Version Filters tab with a sorted list.
 * **Bugfixes**
 	* None.
 * **Developer Notes**